megafayray/Calculator/README.md

 - Add function that changes the color of the calculator (used two different methods as examples of two ways of doing it)
 - Fixed "Uncaught TypeError: firstNumber.slice is not a function" console.log error by converting .toString before performing the .slice"

+7/31/2024
+- Disable the decimal button if there's already one in the display

 To do:
 - Allow multi number/multi operator expressions (ex.
 1+2+3 = 6 // currently the display becomes "23" when I enter 1+2+3, and when I hit equals, I get "24")